yingkaisha/keras-unet-collection/README.md

 ```
 * **Note**: Currently supported backbone models are: `VGG[16,19]`, `ResNet[50,101,152]`, `ResNet[50,101,152]V2`, `DenseNet[121,169,201]`, and `EfficientNetB[0-7]`.
 See [Keras Applications](https://keras.io/api/applications/) for details.

-* **Note**: This package is planned for major updates. for versions prior to 0.1, backward compatibility is not ensured.
+* **Note**: This package is planned for major updates.
+For versions prior to 0.1, backward compatibility is not ensured.

 * **Note**: Because of the changable hyper-parameter options, neural networks produced by this package may not be compatible with other pre-trained models of the same name.
 Training from scratch is recommended.